Sleep/Sedation Dentistry In Irving, Plano and Desoto, TX

 Many people have a natural fear of dentists and dental work, because they expect pain to be associated with whatever procedure is being undertaken.
-This is certainly not the case at Signature Smiles in Irving, TX, where sedation dentistry is available for any patient who is unable to overcome their instinctive fears.
-If you happen to live anywhere in the Irving region, and you’ve looked for a ‘sedation dentist near me’, you’ve probably seen our Signature Smiles clinic at the top of your listing.
+This is certainly not the case at Signature Smiles, where sedation dentistry is available for any patient who is unable to overcome their instinctive fears.
+If you reside in close proximity to our dental clinic in Texas and have searched for a “sedation dentist near me,” chances are you have come across our prominent listing for Signature Smiles clinic.
 Contact us today, and you’ll be able to approach any dental procedure confidently and fearlessly.

 Sedation dentistry involves the use of medications to help patients remain calm and relaxed during any dental procedure.
 They might even fall asleep, or doze off intermittently, so they’re unable to remember certain parts of the procedure.
 The medications used are generally tranquilizers, intravenous medications, or nitrous oxide, which is more commonly referred to as laughing gas.